ADHD Symptoms: Signs and Symptoms of ADHD

 Hyperactive/impulsive behavior and the classroom disruptions that go with it tend to result in earlier interventions for children in this group.
 Children in this group tend to blurt out answers without waiting their turn, interrupt conversations and activities of others, and act upon impulse without proper forethought.
 These children know and can recite proper social behavior, but do not follow what they know in practice.

 People with the combined type of ADHD consistently exhibit signs and symptoms common in the other sub-types.
-They may have trouble sitting still and fidget constantly for a block of time and then seem to settle down and remain still and attentive.
+They may have trouble sitting still and fidget constantly for a block of time and then they seem to settle down and remain still and attentive.
 Teachers and parents mistakenly think that these children are listening and processing information during these periods of apparent calmness.
 In reality, they are zoning out and daydreaming, frequently without even realizing it.

 People with the inattentive presentation type of ADHD must meet the criteria for inattentive type ADHD, but have no more than two of the 12 symptoms in the list for the hyperactive-impulsivity type of the disorder.
 Also, the symptoms must have been present for at least six months.